publicarray/SystemsProgramming/02CopyABandBA/readme.md

 **Note**: gcc -O2 will probably optimise the loops away!

-clock_t measures returns raw processor clock time since the program is started.
+clock_t measures raw processor clock time since the program is started.
 It represents the process running time i.e. CPU time is the total execution time or runtime for which the CPU was dedicated to a process.

-Wall time refers to the total time spend in terms of human time.
+in golang's example the time refers to the total time spend in terms of human time.
 Any CPU interrupt and process switching is included.

 see: https://service.futurequest.net/index.php?/Knowledgebase/Article/View/407